Mathiveri: Economy

+(often called Shark Point) in Mathiveri is a popular, zero-cost shore attraction located right at the island's main boat harbor pier.
+It offers an up-close look at marine wildlife directly from dry land, making it an evening gathering spot for both travelers and locals.

 Healthcare

 Mathiveri Health Centre is the only health service provider in the island.
 The health centre has a medical officer and two registered nurses and nearly 15 staff members.
 The health centre is opened for 16 hours in a day.

 Education

 There is a school (up to grade 10) on the island to educate the children of the community.
 The principal of the school is Mr. Hassan Hameedh.

 Sports

 In Mathiveri, football and handball are the island's primary sports.
-It has football ground and futsal grounds and hosts competitions as well.
+It has football ground and futsal grounds as well as hosting competitions.
 There is also a volley court.